Russia’s Ukraine war builds on tactics it used in Syria, experts say

 Russian and Ukrainian officials said they had agreed to a temporary cease-fire Thursday, to allow aid in and evacuees out.

-Habib argued that fixating global attention on the establishment of humanitarian corridors, and away from efforts to end hostilities or to establish safe zones, plays into Moscow’s hands, in strategic terms.
+Habib said that fixating global attention on the establishment of humanitarian corridors, and away from efforts to end hostilities or to establish safe zones, plays into Moscow’s hands, in strategic terms.

 “They want to empty those cities of their population, so it will be less costly for Russia to take over,” Habib said of Russian authorities.

 The war in Syria has forced 6.6 million Syrians to flee the country, according to the United Nations, with large numbers heading to Europe following Russia’s intervention in September 2015.
-More than 4 million people fled Ukraine in just over a month of fighting, the U.N. said Wednesday.
+More than 4 million people fled Ukraine in just over a month of fighting, the United Nations said Wednesday.
 Three-quarters of Mariupol’s population have left the city, according to some estimates.

 It was four years before the number of Syrian refugees reached 4 million.
 Ukraine passed the 4 million mark today, 35 days into the war pic.twitter.com/DauHwKNehH— Liz Sly (@LizSly) March 30, 2022

 The refugee exodus is a sign of Russia “exporting the problem,” Habib said.
-As it did in Syria, Russia will seek to portray civilians who stay behind as either Russian allies or enemy combatants — and therefore legitimate targets, Notte warned.
+As it did in Syria, Russia will seek to portray civilians who stay behind as either Russian allies or enemy combatants — and therefore legitimate targets, warned Hanna Notte, senior research associate at the Vienna Center for Disarmament and Non-proliferation.

-Another element of Russia’s Syria playbook on display in Ukraine: Disinformation.
+Another element of Russia’s Syria playbook on display in Ukraine: disinformation.
 In Syria, Russia and allies portrayed the White Helmets as terrorists.
 In Ukraine, the Kremlin has cast Ukrainian officials and soldiers as Nazis.

-International law and conflict experts have raised concerns that the lack of accountability for Putin’s actions in Syria emboldened the Russian leader.
+International law and conflict experts have raised concerns that the lack of accountability for Russian President Vladimir Putin’s actions in Syria emboldened the Russian leader.
 Balson pointed to what he described as a broader pattern of Russian forces killing civilians with impunity, stretching back to its siege of Grozny, the capital of Chechnya, in 1999.

 “When the Russian government has intervened,” he said, “there has been long-standing, well-documented incidences and patterns of human beings losing their lives, losing access to their resources, losing access to their homes.”

-In the lead-up to the Ukraine invasion, observers speculated that Putin may be less willing to kill Ukrainians because of the cultural and family ties they share with Russians.
+In the lead-up to the Ukraine invasion, observers speculated that Putin might be less willing to kill Ukrainians because of the cultural and family ties they share with Russians.

 That hasn’t proved to be the case.
-The U.N. said 1,189 civilians had been killed as of Wednesday in Ukraine, in what officials say is a vast undercount.
+The United Nations said 1,189 civilians had been killed as of Wednesday in Ukraine, in what officials say is a vast undercount.
 Local officials in Mariupol estimate that 5,000 people have been killed in that city alone.

 Still, Ukraine is in many ways better positioned to counter Russian attacks than Syrians were.
 Ukrainians have taken refuge in bunkers and deep subway systems built to withstand missiles and bombs.
 And they’ve put up a fierce and unified resistance, defying Russian and Western expectations.

-Unlike the Syria conflict — which Russia fought at relatively low cost by attacking from the sky while Syrian forces and allied militias attacked from the ground — Russia has sent tens of thousands of ground troops into Ukraine, where they are suffering heavy losses.“
+Unlike the Syria conflict — which Russia fought at relatively low cost by attacking from the sky while Syrian forces and allied militias attacked from the ground — Russia has sent tens of thousands of ground troops into Ukraine, where they are suffering heavy losses.

 But as Russian casualties mount and ground offenses falter, experts said, Putin may continue to pivot toward fighting the type of air war he waged in Syria.